July 29, 2021

-One of the most powerful and misunderstood agility related concepts is the Minimum Viable Product or MVP.
+One of the most powerful and misunderstood agility-related concepts is the Minimum Viable Product or MVP.
 Some people think of it as the least we have to do or as a club to use in negotiations.
 Others think of it as a first releasable product.
-Others avoid it entirely in favor of the speed of building the “ultimate” customer solutions straightaway.
+Others that deal in certainty avoid the MVP entirely, favoring to simply build the “ultimate” customer solutions straightaway.

 People just don’t get the MVP!